US Star Pacific Wrecks Your donation today supports the next 15 years

 Aircraft History

-On March 31, 1941 this B-17 was one of twenty one 19th Bombardment Group B-17s flown from March Field to Hamilton Field.
-That same evening the B-17s departed for a 2,400 mile flight to Hickam Field on Oahu.
-This was the first mass flight of land base aircraft to make this trip, and the first time that the US Army had flown land-base aircraft to reinforce an overseas base.
+On March 31, 1941 took off from March Field as one of twenty B-17s on a ferry flight to Hamilton Field.
+In the evening, the bombers departed for a 2,400 mile flight to Hickam Field on Oahu and arrived the next morning.
+This was the first mass flight of land base aircraft to make this trip and the first time that the U.S. Army had flown land-base aircraft to reinforce an overseas location.
+On June 20, 1941 became part of the U.S. Army Air Force (USAAF).

 Wartime History

-Based at Clark Field on December 8, 1941 at the start of the Pacific war, when Japanese aircraft attacked and bombed the airfield.
-Afterwards, was withdrawn to Del Monte Airfield and continued to fly bombing missions until December 23.
+On December 8, 1941 parked at Clark Field on Luzon and survived the initial Japanese air raid against the airfield.
+Afterwards, was withdrawn to Del Monte Airfield and continued to fly bombing missions until December 23, 1941.

-On December 23, 1941, this B-17 was ordered to fly to Australia and evacuate twenty-eight personel.
-Departing Del Monte Airfield the B-17 flew via Davao Airfield then to Batchelor Field.
+During late December 1941, this B-17 was ordered to fly to Australia to evacuate twenty-eight American personnel from Del Monte Airfield southward to Batchelor Field near Darwin.
+Afterwards, flown to Laverton Airfield near Melbourne for repairs.

-This B-17 continued flying combat mission operating from Townsville and flying via 7-Mile Drome near Port Moresby on bombing missions over New Guinea.
+Afterwards, this B-17 was based at Garbutt Field near Townsville flying via 7-Mile Drome near Port Moresby on bombing missions over New Guinea.

 On November 15, 1942 this B-17 spotted two survivors from B-24D "Lady Beverly" 41-23760 in the sea near Baibara Island off the southern coast of New Guinea.

-On December 24, 1942 returning from a bombing mission, this B-17 dove from 20,000' to 12,000' when the bomber pulled out of the dive, the wing flexed causing permanent structural damage but returned to Australia safely.
+On December 24, 1942 while returning from a mission, this B-17 dove from 20,000' to 12,000'.
+When it pulled out of the dive, the wing flexed causing structural damage but landed safely in Australia.
+Afterwards, according to crew chief Del Sparrow, both wingtips were a foot higher than normal.
+Repairs were attempted but the damage was structural.

-These flights were described by a number of people including Teddy Hanks and Robert Foye both of Witchita Falls, Texas and Del Sparrow of Sonoma, California, as packing the troops in the B-17C like sardines in a can.
+These flights were described by a number of veterans including Teddy Hanks and Robert Foye both from Witchita Falls, Texas and Del Sparrow of Sonoma, CA as packing the troops in the B-17C like sardines in a can.
 When the aircraft took off the passenger had to try and inch forward so that the B-17 was not tail heavy during takeoff.
-Passengers did not mind the inconvenience of sitting on the floor without seat belts, because landing meant the start of R&R.
+Passengers did not mind the inconvenience of sitting on the floor without seat belts, because these aircraft were taking them to rest and recuperation in Australia.
+When lost, engine serial numbers unknown.

 Mission History

-This crash was the single worst aviation disaster during WWII in Australia, or in Australian aviation history.
+.
+The crash was the single worst aviation disaster of World War II in Australia and Australian aviation history.

 The verbal account of the crash, and eyewitnesses statements were recorded in the diary of Captain Cutler, the Red Cross commander in Mackay who keep a manifest of the aircraft and the accident.
 His son, Robert Cutler has his father's diary and wrote the book "Mackay's Flying Fortress: Remembering Australia's Worst Aviation Disaster in World War Two".

-At the time of the accident wartime security in Australia meant that everything about the accident was classified.
+At the time of the accident wartime security in Australia meant that everything about this crash was classified.
 The seriousness of the accident and bad publicity that might result if disclosed saw that nothing was released about the crash.

 Memorials

-The forty bodies were initially buried in Townsville.
-After the war, their bodies were returned to the United States.
-Thirteen are buried in the Honolulu Memorial Cemetery (Punchbowl) and the remaining were buried in their home towns.
-List of KIA crew & passengers List including burial sites.
+The rest were were buried in their home towns.
+List of crew & passengers including burial sites.

 References